 A. Verify that field conditions are acceptable and are ready to receive work.

-- A. Clean and strip primed steel items to bare metal where site welding is required. - B. Apply one coat of bituminous paint to concealed aluminum surfaces that will be in contact with cementitious or dissimilar materials.
+- A. Clean and strip primed steel items to bare metal where site welding is required. - B. Supply setting templates to the appropriate entities for steel items required to be cast into concrete or embedded in masonry.